 Put Geotechnical Veterans on the Front Lines

-Many have tried but none have found much success in acquiring an accurate subgrade analysis for a build site downtown or in the KC Crossroads.
+Many have tried but none have found much success in acquiring an accurate subgrade analysis for a building site downtown or in the KC Crossroads.
 Whether it’s drilling, testing, or collecting samples from the field, it’s critical for project leaders to stay on top of conditions underground.
 In Kansas City’s core, there’s no telling what you’ll find at any specific location.
 And finding out is a task best left to an experienced geotechnical team that isn’t easily rattled by surprises.
 Since every piece of property is different, having a local geotechnical engineer by your side can pay off long after your project is complete.

 Our geotech reports contain critical information project leaders refer to during all phases of design and construction, and frequently after completion of a project to resolve claims.